digital-asset/daml/docs/source/json-api/search-query-language.rst

 -------------

-Unless otherwise required by one of the other rules below or to follow, values are interpreted according to the `LF values' JSON format
-<../lf-value-json/specification.rst>`_, and compared for equality.
+Unless otherwise required by one of the other rules below or to follow, values are interpreted according to :doc:`lf-value-specification`, and compared for equality.

 Simple equality
 ---------------